sg-crest A Singapore Government Agency Website

 • This is in comparison to a court hearing where a judge makes decisions for the parties regarding their legal disputes.

-• (If parties have children) Learn about the impact of divorce on children and how to settle their disputes through discussion and a focus on the needs of their children.
+• (If parties have children) Learn about the impact of divorce on children and how to settle their disputes through discussion and focusing on the needs of their children.

 Confidentiality of information

-All information produced and matters discussed during mediation are confidential and cannot be used as evidence if a case proceeds to a hearing.
+All proposals discussed during mediation are confidential and cannot be used as evidence if a case proceeds to a hearing.

 The judge whom parties will meet during the hearing will also be different from the FDR mediator they may meet during their mediation sessions.